microsoft/react-native-windows-samples/website/versioned_docs/version-0.80/getting-started.md

 <!-- 1.
 For the next version (i.e. in docs/getting-started.md) use "canary" -->
 <!-- 2.
 For other versions in versioned_docs use the version in the format "^0.XY.0" -->

-Next you'll want to add `react-native-windows` as a dependency:
+Next you'll want to add `react-native-windows` as a dependency.
+This step adds the React Native for Windows platform-specific implementation to your project, which provides the Windows-specific native components, modules, and build tools needed to run your React Native app on Windows.

 <!--DOCUSAURUS_CODE_TABS-->

 <!--Using Yarn (Recommended)-->

+This command uses Yarn to add the React Native for Windows package to your project's dependencies.
+Yarn provides faster and more reliable dependency management:

 ```bat
 yarn add react-native-windows@^0.80.0
 ```

 <!--Using NPM-->

+This command uses NPM to install and save the React Native for Windows package to your project's dependencies.
+The `--save` flag ensures the package is added to your `package.json` file:

 ```bat
 npm install --save react-native-windows@^0.80.0